mbrsagor/pos/README.md

 - Django 3.1.2
 - Postgres 12.5

-The following steps will walk you thru installation on a Mac.
-Linux should be similar.
-It's also possible to develop on a Windows machine, but I have not documented the steps.
-If you've developed django apps on Windows, you should have little problem getting up and running.
+The steps below guide you through installation on macOS.
+The process for Linux should be quite similar.
+While it's also possible to develop on Windows, those steps aren't covered here.
+If you've previously worked with Django on Windows, you should be able to get set up without much trouble.

 ### Create Database